 AHRC support is enabling National Museums Scotland to spearhead development of an international network to bring together academics, museum professionals, early career researchers and post-graduate students.
 Our aim is to create lasting cross-disciplinary connections between those involved in the discovery, curation, research and public presentation of early medieval silver from across northern Europe.
 Together, the network will compare and contrast different strategies towards the supply, circulation and use of silver following the collapse of the Roman Empire and to explore the role of this precious metal in the emergence of the early medieval kingdoms of Europe.

-There will be two specialist meetings of the network in 2017 and the fruits of these will be published in a volume of academic papers.
-There will be an opportunity to come to a public day conference at the National Museum of Scotland in 2017 to hear about the network’s findings, but in the meantime you can keep up to date with archaeological research through our blog.
+Two specialist meetings of the network took place in 2017 and the fruits of these will be published in a volume of academic papers.
+There will be an opportunity to come to a public day conference at the National Museum of Scotland in May 2019 to hear about the network’s findings, but in the meantime you can keep up to date with archaeological research through our blog.

 Spirals in the Norrie’s Law hoard, Fife (AD 450–600).